r3dlight/keysas/README.md

     - Run anti-virus check (ClamAV)
     - Run Yara parsing
     - Run extensions and size checks
-- Signatures
+- Signatures (Files and USB keys)
     - Trusted (Outgoing) USB device must be signed with Keysas-admin app
     - Each verified file signature is stored in the corresponding file report
     - Signatures are post-quantum proof (hybrid ed25519/Diltithium5 scheme)
-    - Keypairs are stored using PKCS#8 format
+    - Private keys are stored using PKCS#8 format (PKCS#11 will also be implemented)
+    - x509 certificates are signed by the internal PKI (using Keysas-admin)
+- Authentication
+    - Users can be authenticated using personal Yubikeys 5

 # Keysas-core
 ## Architecture